Gipsa-lab-PFP/BOARR/gazebo/gazebo_plugins/README.md

 It will generate worlds in ../worlds using the models in ../models and therefore needs both those dierctories.

-If you feel this plugin been useful and want to give credit, please cite the ROAST benchmark paper.
+If you feel this plugin helpful and want to give credit for it, please cite the BOARR benchmark paper in which the forest generation is described.

 ### What it does in detail
 This plugin generates forests by spawning trees in a heightmap.